‘unapologetically, hilariously, aggressively camp’

 With the help of his ever-supportive Mum and friends, Jamie finds a way to overcome the prejudice and battle the bullies to step into the spotlight.
 A fearless, funny and fabulous musical about stepping out of the darkness, Everybody’s Talking About Jamie simply proves that dreams really can come true.

 After receiving multiple nominations at The Stage Debut Awards, Dan Gillespie Sells swiped the award for Best Composer, for the exciting score which includes numbers such as “Don’t Even Know It”, “Everybody’s Talking About Jamie” and “It Means Beautiful”.
-An uplifting, sensational story that is incredibly relevant today, Everybody’s Talking About Jamie plays at London’s Apollo Theatre from November 2017.
+An uplifting, sensational story that is incredibly relevant today, Everybody’s Talking About Jamie plays at London’s Apollo Theatre.

 Cast and Creative